MrChenFeng/SSR_BMVC2022/README.md

 url       = {https://bmvc2022.mpi-inf.mpg.de/0372.pdf}
 }
 ```
-Please considering cite our paper if you find this repo useful.
+Please considering cite our paper and star the repo if you find this repo useful.

 ### Preparation
 - pytorch